Tapping into Qemu

 Before you start the Qemu software, you will need to set up one software if_bridge(4) devices and two tap(4) devices.
 The tap devices are used by Qemu as part of the network em(4) devices.

-A script, mkbr.sh, is the easiest way to accomplish correctly setting up the bridge and tap devices.
-You can specify bridge and tap devices, the only requirement being that the bridge come before the tap devices that are connected to it.
+A script, mkbr.sh (included in the above zip file), is the easiest way to accomplish correctly setting up the bridge and tap devices.
+You can specify any number of bridge and tap devices.
+The only requirement is that the bridge come before the tap devices that are connected to it.
 Here’s an example:

 $ sudo /bin/sh mkbr.sh reset bridge0 tap0 tap1 _hostintf_